It's less than a year until the 2025 Women’s Rugby World Cup.

-Hosts England kick off the tournament on Friday 22 August 2025 at Sunderland’s Stadium of Light and will expect to feature at HQ on the final day on Saturday 27 September – tickets for the final will include the bronze medal match as part of a double header.
+Hosts England kick off the competition at the Stadium of Light in Sunderland on Friday 22 August 2025 and will expect to feature in the Twickenham final on Saturday 27 September.

 First tickets for 2025 Women's Rugby World Cup go on sale

-Final venue: the renamed Allianz Stadium is seen behind Gerald Laing’s lineout sculpture (AFP/Getty)
+Final venue: the renamed Allianz Stadium behind Gerald Laing’s lineout sculpture (AFP/Getty)

-All but two of the 16 teams are already known: reigning champions New Zealand, England, Canada and France qualified through their performance at the previous World Cup in 2022.
+All 16 of the competing teams have now been confirmed.
+Reigning champions New Zealand, England, Canada and France qualified through their performance at the previous World Cup in 2022.

 Accessibility is at the heart of RWC 2025, both geographically and economically.
 The eight host stadiums are spread far and wide, with 95% of the population living within two hours of a venue.
 The Red Roses will play in Northampton and Brighton as well as Sunderland during the pool phase and then, assuming they progress, play knockout matches at Bristol’s Ashton Gate before advancing to Twickenham.